datamesh-manager/example-gitops-repository/README.md

 └── teams
     └── fulfillment.yml
 ```
+Technically, all example configurations are transformed to json with yq and sent to the data mesh manager with curl.

+## GitHub
 You can find the GitHub Action configuration [here](.github/workflows/push-to-dmm-action.yml).
-Technically, all example configurations are transformed to json with yq and sent to the data mesh manager with curl.

 The API key of the data mesh manager of the corresponding organization has be to set as a repository variable named `DMM_API_KEY`.

+## GitLab
+You can find the GitLab CI configuration [here](.gitlab-ci.yml).
+The API key of the data mesh manager of the corresponding organization has be to set as a repository variable named `GITOPS_EXAMPLE_API_KEY`.